-Over the next several quarters we expect that interest expense will be consistent with levels recorded during the quarter ended March 31, 2011.
+Over the next several quarters we expect that interest expense will be consistent with levels recorded during the quarter ended December 31, 2011.

-Other Income (Expense), Net
+Other Expense, Net

-Other income (expense), net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from re-measurement of foreigndenominated receivable and cash balances into the U.S. dollar functional currency at period-end market rates, net of the impact of offsetting forward exchange contracts, and other non-operating items.
+Other expense, net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from re-measurement of foreigndenominated receivable and cash balances into the U.S. dollar functional currency at period-end market rates, net of the impact of offsetting forward exchange contracts, and other non-operating items.